School of Media and Journalism

 Overview of Program

-M.A.T.C. courses are designed to take full advantage of the inherent benefits of online instruction by seamlessly integrating access to the Web-based content covered in the curriculum.
-The instruction methods used in the M.A.T.C. perfectly complement the new media focus of the curriculum.
+The MATC has a set curriculum comprised of nine classes and a non-traditional thesis project for a total of 30 credit hours.
+These classes must be taken in a prescribed order.
+MATC courses are designed to take full advantage of the inherent benefits of online instruction by seamlessly integrating access to the Web-based content covered in the curriculum.
+The instruction methods used in the MATC perfectly complement the digital media focus of the curriculum.

 JOMC 711: Writing for Digital Media